 Some like it in its natural, rustic state, but there are some cases where paint adds style and make your pallet creation more attractive, elegant, or modern.
 Painting wood pallets can also add retro flair.
 So once you’ve made your piece of furniture (with special care on how you choose your pallet regarding the use you want), you now may want these 17 helpful tips before painting wooden pallets.

 The main steps you will have to follow are: [PAINT] –> [SAND] –> [STAIN]

 Beyond this Tryptic, here are several tips you need to know:

 - Every pallet is unique, and if you are using several ones, they may not take the paint the same way!
 It is due to the different kinds of wood are pallets made of.

 - The smoother the surface, the easier to paint.
 But do not sand it too much as the roughness helps add to the character.

 - After sanding, remove all the dust with a slightly damp washcloth or tack cloth if you’ve sanded it reasonably smooth.
 You can also use TSP (Trisodium Phosphate), but a wet washcloth is usually excellent.
 Clean the wood thoroughly to make sure the paint will adhere to the wood.

-- To paint it, we usually recommend the "chip brush" as it's cheap (you can find plenty of them <1$).
-If you've sanded it very smooth for a very finished look, a better quality brush would give you a smoother finish.
+- To paint it, we usually recommend the “chip brush” as it’s cheap (you can find plenty of them <1$).
+If you’ve sanded it very smooth for a very finished look, a better quality brush will give you a smoother finish.

 - Pallets tend to be porous.
 This can create a very uneven finish.
 A primer can help this issue.
 Apply a good-quality primer to your wood before painting.

 - If you are going for a rustic, aged look, then you could probably skip the primer.
 Your paint may look uneven, but with a bit of end-sanding, can look “weathered”!